THE REZA TALEGHANI JD/MBA

 The JD/MBA Program Requirements

-You must complete a minimum of 39 credit hours in the Villanova MBA program.
+You must complete a minimum of 39 credit hours in Villanova's Professional MBA program.
 JD/MBA students can transfer 9 law school credits toward their 15-credit elective requirement.
 In turn, the law school accepts the following core MBA courses (12 credits) towards its degree requirements:

 - MBA 8150 Performance Measurement & Reporting Fundamentals